flatmax/nuclear-processing/README.md

 ## How can I think of it ?

 Think of a chain reaction explosion where Uranium 235 triggers many other uranium atoms to split.
-One path of fission is not dependent on another path, however points of dependance can be specified.
+One path of fission is dependent on only only prior computations in the fission chain.
+Computation is independent of other fission chains.

 ## A history of loop fission computation